eclipse-archived/ceylon-lang.org/documentation/1.0/faq/language-design.md

     Html hello {
         Head head { title="Greeting"; }
         Body body {
-            P { "Hello" name ".
+            P { "Hello ``name``.
 Welcome back!" }
         }
     }

-We originally looked into the `${...}` syntax, but it turns out that this can't be lexed using a regular expression.
-Groovy, for example, uses a complex hand-coded lexer to handle this stuff.
-From a pure language-designer perspective, that's a real red flag.
-The syntax that we ended up settling on isn't as great for everyday procedural code, but it *is* much nicer for defining UIs using the declarative syntax (which are a primary goals for the language).
+We did originally investigae the `${...}` syntax, but it turns out that this requires a stateful lexer and is more fragile when editing code in an IDE.
+Anyway, some of us just don't love seeing dollar signs all over the place.

 ### Semicolons `;` at the end of line?